 The Landmarks Preservation Commission (LPC) periodically solicits various goods and services to assist the agency in carrying out its mission.

-As of July 1st, 2016, email is the default means of communication for LPC’s Invitations for Bids (IFBs), Requests for Proposals (RFPs), and other notices of availability.
+Email is the default means of communication for LPC’s Invitations for Bids (IFBs), Requests for Proposals (RFPs), and other notices of availability.
 Notifications by paper mail, fax, hand delivery, or otherwise, are only available upon request to LPC’s Agency Chief Contracting Officer (ACCO) at the contact information below.
-The agency uses the Ordering E-mail Addresses that have been provided by vendors in the Payee Information Portal (PIP) for all upcoming solicitations or notifications.
+The agency uses the Ordering E-mail Addresses that have been provided by vendors in the PASSPort for all upcoming solicitations or notifications.
 Your Ordering Email Address will be used by the City for notification and solicitation purposes.
-To ensure that the City has your up-to-date email address, it is advised that you log into PIP and review this information.

 Agency Chief Contracting Officer (ACCO)